bmt26/Gamerful/README.md

                         if (e == null) {
                 // Hooray!
 Let them use the app now.
                         } else {
-                                // Sign up didn't succeed.
+                                //Sign-up didn't succeed.
 Look at the ParseException
                                 // to figure out what went wrong Toast.makeText(this, e.getMessage(), Toast.LENGTH_SHORT).show();
                         }